TeamSeri0us/pocs/libgig/README-1008.md

 ### target

 ./dlsdump vuln-1008/heap-buffer-overflow_DLS.cpp:1052:33

 An issue was discovered in libgig 4.1.0.
-There is an heap-buffer-overflow in DLS::Region::GetSample() at src/DLS.cpp:1052:33.
+There is a heap-buffer-overflow in DLS::Region::GetSample() at src/DLS.cpp:1052:33.

 ### asan report